-Request to the server instance failed and will not be retried on another instance.
+The request to the server instance failed and will not be retried on another instance.

-Refer to Caused by details for troubleshooting.
+Refer to 'Caused by' details for troubleshooting.

 The request to the URL '%s' failed after retrying on all known service instances.
 Caused by: %s

 Request to the server instance could not be executed on any known service instance.